The Legacy of the Industrial Revolution

 Ibid.

-Much more significantly, however, is how the Industrial Revolution has shaped our thinking in various ways.
-Whether we acknowledge it or not, it has resulted in a fundamental shift in the way we think about everything.
-Initially, this shift in mindset was probably perceived as refreshing and enlightening, especially when one considers that it came rapidly at the heels of the so-called Age of Reason or Enlightenment – a time when rational discourse became pre-eminent over the benighted superstition, mythologies and religious dogma of prior centuries.
-However, while the Age of Reason may have been enlightening and uplifting, the Industrial Revolution appears to have resulted in what may be termed as being an Age of Conformity.
+More significantly, the Industrial Revolution has shaped our thinking in various ways.
+Whether we acknowledge it or not, it has led to a fundamental shift in how we think about everything.
+Initially, this shift in mindset was probably perceived as refreshing and enlightening, especially when one considers that it came rapidly at the heels of the so-called Age of Reason or Enlightenment — a time when rational discourse became pre-eminent over the benighted superstition, mythology, and religious dogma of prior centuries.
+However, while the Age of Reason may have been enlightening and uplifting, the Industrial Revolution appears to have resulted in what may be termed the Age of Conformity.

-One of the most significant ways the Industrial Revolution shaped our lives is in the way it shaped education.
+One of the most significant ways the Industrial Revolution shaped our lives is through its impact on education.
 Across the world, educational institutions were set up at the behest of and heavily funded by corporate entities, ostensibly to educate the public and lift them out of poverty.
-In actual fact, however, the idea was to educate the masses only enough to create an exploitable skilled labor force for industrial skilled labor requirements.
-In the British colonies, the East India Company set up a number of educational institutions to mass produce generations of skilled bureaucrats to manage the lower echelons of power in its sprawling overseas interests.
-In the United States, the Rockefellers, Carnegies and other corporate tycoons invested in education in order to spawn new generations of labor and management to run their factories, and so forth.
+In reality, the idea was to educate the masses only enough to create an exploitable skilled labor force to meet industrial needs.
+In the British colonies, the East India Company established several educational institutions to mass-produce generations of skilled bureaucrats to manage the lower echelons of power in its sprawling overseas interests.
+In the United States, the Rockefellers, Carnegies, and other corporate tycoons invested in education to spawn new generations of labor and management to run their factories, and so forth.

 It is important, in my estimation, to come to a clear understanding of the many ways that the Industrial Age and its educational systems have limited and constrained our thinking — creating boxes around our minds where, previously, there were none — indoctrinating us to serve the pervasive corporate and state machinery.
 Without such an understanding of the limitations and pressures that continue to be placed on our thinking, there is no way we can meaningfully expand our minds and grow individually and as a species.